Smoked Pineapple | How to Smoke Pineapple

 We like a mild wood again for fruit.
 The fruit woods are great.
 Apple, cherry, pecan, alder, maple will all work.
 Even oak, hickory or mesquite will work depending on the flavor profile you are going for.

-If you don’t own a smoker, you can still enjoy smoked meats.
+You can still enjoy smoked foods if you don’t own a smoker.
 You can use your grill to smoke.
 Set up your grill so that the fire is only on one side.
-You will place the meat or vegetable on the side of the grill that does not have the direct flame (indirect heat).
+You will place the meat or vegetable on the side of the grill, away from the direct flame (indirect heat).
 This is called indirect cooking.

 Add soaked wood to a metal tray (we use a disposable foil pie plate or bread pan).
 Add another metal tray with water.
-Place water and wood chips on the side of the grill with the fire.
+Place water and wood chips on the side of the grill where the fire is located.
 Remember to fill the water if it runs out.

 You can also create a similar setup for your oven in a pinch or in the winter.